mangroves > Avicennia in general

 Flowers big (0.3-0.6cm) in tight clusters.
 According to Tomlinson, the flowers are sweetly scented.

-Fruit large (2cm), circular flattened ("always as long as it is wide" according to Tomlinson), with a small point at the tip.
-Fruit is greyish or bluish green, never yellowish; usually a flattened egg-shape.
+Fruit oval, flattened circular or egg-shaped ("always as long as it is wide" according to Tomlinson) (2cm), with a small point at the tip, smooth velvety.
+Greyish or bluish green, never yellowish.

 Human uses: According to Giesen, the fruits are eaten, leaves fed to livestock while the wood produces good-quality pulp for paper production.
 In traditional medicine, the bark resin is used as a contraceptive and the leaves used to treat burns.